 The Fenit Harbour initial fix is in middle of the Little Samphire lighthouse white sector where it transits the 10 metre contour.
 Once this sounding is reached alter course to head 180°(T) as it shallows rapidly to the east of the white sector.

-Hold this course past the lighthouse, keeping well into the 5 metre and above soundings, until Great Samphire Island, situated two thirds of a mile southeast by east from of Little Samphire Island, is directly east bearing 090°(T); by night the quick red situated on the south western corner of the harbour will be seen visible 242°-097°.
+Hold this course past the lighthouse, keeping well into the 5 metre and above soundings until Great Samphire Island, situated two thirds of a mile southeast by east from of Little Samphire Island, is directly east bearing 090°(T); by night the quick red situated on the south western corner of the harbour will be seen visible 242°-097°.

 Then turn hard to port and head directly towards Great Samphire Island giving Little Samphire Island a berth of 400 metres.
-Do not drift northward between the island as the unmarked Wheel Rock resides to the west-northwest of Great Samphire Island.
+Do not drift northward between the island as the unmarked Wheel Rock lies to the west-northwest of Great Samphire Island.

 Great Samphire Island will be more than conspicuous on approach.
 Originally a small 10 metre high rock islet it has been extensively developed and is now joined to the mainland by an 800 metre bridge.
 The little fishing village of Fenit will be seen on the opposite mainland side.
 Likewise the modern working fishing and manufacturing facility along with fuel tanks will be clearly visible on the island.
 On closer approaches a 250 metre long breakwater will be seen extending east by northeast from the island enclosing a quay.
 Within the enclosed L-shaped breakwater, with a short overlapping pier, is the custom built marina.

-Upon reaching the island, give the shoreline a berth of 150 metres, then continue along the south wall of the harbour in depths of no less than 5 – 7 metres.
+On reaching the island, give the shoreline a berth of 150 metres, then continue along the south wall of the harbour in depths of no less than 5 – 7 metres.
 Keep about 150 metres off but do not venture any further than 300 metres south or east from the wall as the water starts to shallow.
 By night this wall will be floodlight and the 2F Red vertical lights will be seen on Fenit pierhead.

-Upon reaching the entrance to the inner commercial pier the marina will be seen immediately to starboard, marked by Iso.
+On reaching the entrance to the inner commercial pier the marina will be seen immediately to starboard, marked by Iso.
 Red 6s 6m and Iso, Green 6s 6m lights.
 Berth as directed by prior contact with the marina, Ch 16, 14 ir 80 (mob) +35397460516, or if this has not been possible raft up on an end pontoon and seek guidance.

 It is possible to anchor in 3 metres to the lee of the island and harbour near other moored boats out of the way of harbour traffic.
 There is plenty of swing room and holding is very good.
 It can be choppy in any developed conditions especially from the east, northeast plus southeast.
 It should also be noted that, although on a chart it appears protected to the west, by the causeway between the island and the mainland, this is an open bridge.
 Hence it offers little protection to anchored craft from a south westerly seaway.